fis/nano-exporter/README.md

 See the kernel's
 [Documentation/iostats.txt](https://www.kernel.org/doc/Documentation/iostats.txt)
-for more details.
+file for more details.
 The collector assumes the read/write totals are reported using a sector size of 512 bytes.

 All metrics have one label, `device`, containing the device name from